Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 I will be adding more assets for the world building and level design.

 As of now, I am setting up the terrain.

+16/02/2025

+Today was a big day for my game development project!
+I finally managed to wrap my head around creating tile sets and paths in Godot Engine.
+It was a bit of a journey, but I'm thrilled with the progress.

+First things first, I created a new scene and added a `TileMap` node, which is the foundation for building the game world.
+The magic really happens in the Inspector tab.
+I started by selecting a `TileSet`.
+This is where I define all the individual tiles that make up my terrain.

+Creating the `TileSet` involved a few key steps.
+I added "matching corners and edges," which is crucial for smooth transitions between different terrain types.
+This prevents jarring visual glitches and makes the world look much more polished.
+I then added a new terrain type, which I cleverly named "Grass."
+This is where I'll define how grass tiles behave and look.

+The real fun began when I imported my "overworld" file.
+This file contains a huge collection of tiles – not just grass, but also buildings, water, and all sorts of decorative elements that will bring my game world to life.
+It’s like a treasure trove of artistic assets!

+Next, I selected the "Grass" terrain type within my `TileSet`.
+I then switched to the "Paint" tool and, under the "Terrains" section, I could actually *paint* the terrain onto my `TileMap`.
+I chose my desired grass color and started laying down the foundations of my world.
+It felt incredibly satisfying to see the landscape taking shape.

+Now, for the tricky part: creating paths.
+I'm still figuring out the most elegant way to handle this, but for now, I'm manually drawing the paths using the tile painting tools.
+I’m thinking about using a separate tile layer for the path so that I can easily edit it later without affecting the surrounding terrain.
+I might even explore using Godot's navigation system for more dynamic pathfinding, but that's a challenge for another day.

+The process of creating the path was quite manual.
+I selected the appropriate path tiles from my overworld file and carefully painted them onto the tile map, trying to create smooth curves and natural-looking transitions.
+It took some time and patience, but the result is starting to look pretty good.

+The beauty of Godot's tile system is its flexibility.
+I can easily add more terrain types, customize their properties, and paint them onto the map.
+I can also create different layers for things like foreground elements, background details, and even interactive objects.
+This layering system is essential for creating complex and visually rich game worlds.

+I’m excited to continue experimenting with tile sets and paths.
+I want to explore different techniques for creating more dynamic and interesting level designs.
+Perhaps I'll even look into procedural generation to create vast and varied landscapes automatically.
+The possibilities seem endless!